Operation Medak Pocket: Serbian denial

-Croatian author Miroslav Međimorec gained access to the battle reports of ARSK 3rd Motorised Brigade (3. mtb), which was stationed near the Canadian UNPROFOR forces on 16 and 17 September 1993.
+Croatian author Miroslav Međimorec gained access to the battle reports of the SVK's 3rd Motorised Brigade, which was stationed near the Canadian UNPROFOR forces on 16 and 17 September 1993.
 The reports, although written in confusing manner, mention only occasional provocations coming from Croatian side in this period, to which the Serb side answered with small arms fire.
 The author concluded, based upon this testimony alone, that the clash between Croatian forces and the UN either was not fierce enough to be mentioned by the person writing the report or it did not happen at all.

-In his paper Medak Pocket: Canadian Interpretation - Canadian Sources, he wrote that Canadian "soldiers accounts" are filled with event's excitement, "are contradicted by the nature of the firefights" and that they usually come down to bare bragging instead of speaking of the real witnessed event.
+In his paper "Medak Pocket: Canadian Interpretation - Canadian Sources", he wrote that Canadian soldiers' accounts "are contradicted by the nature of the firefights" and that they usually come down to bare bragging instead of speaking of the real witnessed event.

 Nielsen denial

-Retired Royal Danish Army colonel Vagn Ove Moebjerg Nielsen, UNPROFOR commanding officer in the area at the time, but who was not present for the battle nor its aftermath, nor even in the area, testifying at the Ademi–Norac trial, denied that there was any armed conflict between the Canadian and Croatian troops except for a single incident when the Canadians deployed in front of Serb-held positions.
-Croatian Army fired shots, but the Canadians did not return fire.
+Retired Royal Danish Army colonel Vagn Ove Moebjerg Nielsen, who was UNPROFOR commanding officer in the area at the time but was not present for the battle nor its aftermath, testifying at the Ademi–Norac trial, denied that there was any armed conflict between the Canadian and Croatian troops except for a single incident when the Canadians deployed in front of Serb-held positions; he said that the Croatian Army fired shots but the Canadians did not return fire.
 He added that the firing stopped when Croats realized that they were engaging the UN force.